TESTED / CERTIFIED3D PRINTER FILAMENT

 Note: Fusion3 3D Printers only use 1.75MM filament

-Most commonly used material; inexpensive and derived from renewable resources.
+Most commonly used 3D printer filament; inexpensive and derived from renewable resources.
 PLA is easy to print, provides great surface quality, but can be brittle.
 Often used for visual prototypes, hobbyist models and consumer products.

 Used in many industrial applications, Nylon is a cost-effective plastic that’s strong, light, flexible and wear resistant.
-Ideal for mechanical components, structural parts, gears and bearings, and dynamic loads.
+Ideal 3D printer filament for mechanical components, structural parts, gears and bearings, and dynamic loads.
 Currently only offered as branded materials (no generics).

 Provides wide range of flexibility, depending on the formulation.
 Often difficult to print, it must be run slower than other filaments.
 Not often used as a day-to-day material, but can be indispensable for certain applications such as gaskets, sealing faces and parts that must be flexible and rubber-like.